How to Spend a Literary Long Weekend in Philadelphia

 Edgar Allan Poe National Historic Site

 Sunday is the perfect day to honor two local authors.
-Start the day honoring one of the country’s greatest writers (and let Philly and Baltimore to argue on who has rights to the author).
+Start the day honoring one of the country’s greatest writers (and let Philly and Baltimore to argue on who has rights).
 Nestled in the northern part of the city, at the corner of Seventh and Spring Garden Streets, is the small house that Edgar Allan Poe spent the last year in Philadelphia, writing many of his classic stories, including “The Black Cat,” “The Tell-Tale Heart,” “The Fall of the House of Usher,” and “The Gold Bug.”
 (The income from the last story is what allowed Poe to rent this brick house.)
-The historic site is packed with treasures from Poe’s life, and fits the setting of a story from the author itself, with the Park Service choosing not to refurnish the space with period furniture but instead allow the rooms to be empty, complete with creaking floors and walls of peeling paint.
+The historic site is packed with treasures from Poe’s life and fits the setting of a story from the author itself, with the Park Service choosing not to refurnish the space with period furniture but instead allow the rooms to be empty, complete with creaking floors and walls of peeling paint.
 If you’re lucky, the guide will take you to the basement and recite Poe’s “The Black Cat.”
+(Editorial note: The Edgar Allan Poe National Historic Site is temporarily closed and rescheduled to open on April 15, 2022.)

 Walt Whitman House

-If you’re able to stay here during the week or explore the neighboring cities, there is a wealth of other amazing spots to explore, from the Pearl S. Buck House at Green Hills Farm in Bucks County that honors the first woman to receive both the Nobel and Pulitzer Prizes to the Narberth Dickens Festival hosted every year in the suburban Philadelphia neighborhood and the James A. Michener Museum in Doylestown.
-One last must-visit in the city, if you’re there from Monday through Thursday, is to spend an afternoon at the Athenaeum of Philadelphia, one of the many gems in this city that not enough people know about and the perfect summation of a city where you’re able to not only honor
+If you’re able to stay in Philly during the week or explore the neighboring cities, there’s a wealth of other amazing spots to explore, from the Pearl S. Buck House at Green Hills Farm in Bucks County that honors the first woman to receive both the Nobel and Pulitzer Prizes to the Narberth Dickens Festival hosted every December in the suburban Philadelphia neighborhood and the James A. Michener Museum in Doylestown.
+One last must-visit in the city, if you’re there from Monday through Thursday, is to spend an afternoon at the Athenaeum of Philadelphia, one of Philly’s many gems in this city that not enough people know about: located in the Society Hill neighborhood, the Athenaeum’s special library collections focuses on the history of American architecture and building technology, and houses architectural archives of 180,000 drawings, over 350,000 photographs, and manuscript holdings of about 1,000 American architects.